-3.1.
-Lechaeum
+3.1 Lechaeum

-Ancient Corinth had two harbours: Lechaeum on the Corinthian Gulf and Cenchreae on the Saronic Gulf.
-Lechaeum (Lechaion or Lecheae) was an artificial harbour of the Archaic Period and is estimated to have been constructed in the 6th century B.C.
-(Rothaus, 1995; Stiros et al., 1996).
-This site was chosen so that students could comprehend the geomorphic processes that
+Ancient Corinth had two harbours: Lechaeum on the Corinthian gulf and Cenchreae on the Saronic Gulf.
+Lechaeum (Lechaion or Lecheae) was an artificial harbour of the Archaic period and is estimated to have been constructed in the 6th century BCE (Rothaus, 1995; Stiros et al., 1996).
+This site was chosen so that students could comprehend the geomorphic processes that have affected the area, both marine, i.e. changes in the sea level over the centuries, and terrestrial ones, i.e. the increased sediment yield due to both erosion processes and human interventions, which resulted in deepening of the ancient harbour (Morhange et al., 2012).
+In other words, the students would be able to comprehend its palaeogeographical evolution, as well as the relationship between tectonics and sea-level changes, and the contribution of geo-archaeological indicators and core sampling for the palaeogeographical reconstruction of a site (Fig. 3).

-- 105 have affected the area, both marine, i.e. changes in the sea-level over the centuries, and terrestrial ones, i.e. the increased sediment yield due to both erosion processes and human interventions, which resulted in the deepening of the ancient harbour (Morhange et al., 2012).
-In other words, the students would be able to comprehend its palaeogeographical evolution, as well as the relationship between tectonics and sea-level changes and the contribution of geoarchaeological indicators and core sampling for the palaeogeographical reconstruction of a site (Fig. 3). - 110 The Lechaeum harbour is characterized by a peculiar helical geometry, resembling a natural channel (Morhange et al., 2012).
-In the area of Lechaeum, beachrocks can be observed, partly covering a construction (probably warehouses of the ancient port), dating back to the Classical Period (490-323 B.C.), meaning that it formed before 2400 B.P.
-The fact that the beachrocks have covered the ancient construction probably indicates a subsidence of the area, followed by the formation of the beachrocks, and eventually the uplift of the area (Stiros et al., 1996; Morhange et al., 2012).
+The Lechaeum harbour is characterized by a peculiar helical geometry, resembling a natural channel (Morhange et al., 2012).
+In the area of Lechaeum, beachrocks can be ob-